backdrop-contrib/bueditor/README.txt

 Inserts Drupal teaser break which is <!--break-->

 Preview:
-Previews the selected text or the whole textarea content if there is no selection.
-Note that, lines and paragraphs does not break automatically which you can discover comparing with Drupal preview.
+Previews selection, or the whole content if there is no selection.
+Lines and paragraphs break automatically as in Drupal preview.
+If you want a pure HTML preview, create a button that calls the preview function with any argument: eDefPreview('full');//no conversion of new lines. preview is based on pure HTML.

 Help:
 Displays the title(hint) for each button in the editor.